Our Team

 jack@belcoarts.com.au

 Jack has worked at Belconnen Arts Centre since its opening in 2009.
-He is passionate about managing and working with the fantastic Belco Arts team to grow a vital and inclusive range of visual and performing arts activities for the Canberra community.
+With skills in financial management, governance, technical and IT operations, performing arts practice and sector leadership, he is passionate about managing and working with the fantastic Belco Arts team to grow a vital and inclusive range of visual and performing arts activities for the Canberra community.

 Jack has served as Deputy Chair of the ACT Minister’s Creative Council and on the Childers Group arts advocacy body.
+He is a founding member of theatre company Boho Interactive.
 In 2014, Jack completed his Master of Management (Arts & Cultural Management) from UniSA, and also holds a Bachelor of Arts (Digital Arts) from the ANU.
-His theatre company, Boho Interactive, produces original performance works to explore concepts from Complex Systems Science.

 caroline@belcoarts.com.au